 Product descriptions and prices

 We’ve saved the best for last-being able to scrape product descriptions by page can be very valuable for eCommerce, for example to find:

 - Overly long descriptions

 - Descriptions which need proofing/editing

 This can also be helpful for competitor analysis, or to compare competitor prices to your own or your client’s.

 For a client site of ours, the Xpath of the code looked like this:

 As with our tutorial above, it’s usually just a matter of navigating to the block of code that contains the description or price element, although if it’s split into several parts several extraction points may be needed.

-We hope you found this post useful, if you have any questions or are curious about XYZ please get in touch with us!
+We hope you found this post useful, if you have any questions or are curious about Screaming Frog or SEO in general please get in touch with us!